mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ## Introduction

 This is a reference for upgrading your site from Material-UI v4 to v5.
-While there's a lot covered here, you probably won't need to do everything for your site.
+While there's a lot covered here, you probably won't need to do everything.
-We'll do our best to keep things easy to follow, and as sequential as possible so you can quickly get rocking on v5!
+We'll do our best to keep things easy to follow, and as sequential as possible, so you can quickly get rocking on v5!

 ## Why you should migrate